Mini Mario & Friends: Amiibo Challenge: Amiibo requirement

 There are eleven mini playable characters.
 The game requires Nintendo's Amiibo figurine lineup in order to play, and Amiibo of certain Mario series characters unlock miniature versions of those characters with special abilities.
-Only Amiibo figures can be used to play the game, not Amiibo cards.
-Amiibo figurines produced by a third-party also work.
-If the player has a non-Mario series Amiibo figure, the game will put in Mini Spek instead of the Amiibo figure the player puts on the Wii U GamePad, and the NFC Reader/Writer connected to Nintendo 3DS, Nintendo 3DS XL or Nintendo 2DS, or the New Nintendo 3DS, New Nintendo 3DS XL or New Nintendo 2DS XL.
+Only Amiibo figurines can be used to play the game, not Amiibo cards.
+Amiibo figurines produced by a third-party company also work.
+If the player has a non-Mario series Amiibo figurinee, the game will put in Mini Spek instead of the Amiibo figurine the player puts on the Wii U GamePad, and the NFC Reader/Writer connected to Nintendo 3DS, Nintendo 3DS XL or Nintendo 2DS, or the New Nintendo 3DS, New Nintendo 3DS XL or New Nintendo 2DS XL.
 The Mini Spek is a character that resembles a blue wind-up block that has no special abilities.
 Mini Spek can't access Amiibo doors, but can undergo a basic set of levels.

 Characters from the Mario canon work, and when unlocked in the game, unlocks a mini version of the Amiibo and its special move.
 Examples include six Yoshi figurines, from both Super Smash Bros. and Yoshi's Woolly World.
 The six available Mario figurines result in a Mini Mario character with wall jump as a special ability.
 With two figurines that work, Mini Luigi has high jump as an ability, and Mini Peach from two figurines has floating jump.
 There are two figurines for Mini Bowser, who has the special ability Bowser Bomb.
-Mini Rosalina, Mini Donkey Kong and Mini Diddy Kong can also be unlocked with their respective Super Smash Bros. and Super Mario Amiibo figures.
+Mini Rosalina, Mini Donkey Kong and Mini Diddy Kong can also be unlocked with their respective Super Smash Bros. and Super Mario Amiibo figurines.
 There are only single Amiibo figurines to unlock Mini Toad and Mini Bowser Jr.